Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: The effective mass

 In the following, we will analyse Eq.~\eqref{eq:mee_2} for the two cases of normal (NO: $m_1 = m < m_2 = \sqrt{m^2 + \Delta m_\odot^2} < m_3 = \sqrt{m^2 + \Delta m_A^2}$) and inverted (IO: $m_3 = m < m_1 = \sqrt{m^2 + \Delta m_A^2} < m_2 = \sqrt{m^2 + \Delta m_\odot^2 + \Delta m_A^2}$) mass ordering of the light neutrinos, where $m$ is the smallest neutrino mass and $\Delta m_\odot^2 \equiv \Delta m_{21}^2$ ($\Delta m_A^2 \equiv |\Delta m_{31}^2|$) denotes the solar (atmospheric) mass square difference.

-The important point to take into account is that the active-sterile mixing angle $\theta^2$ is strongly bounded by the non-observation of a monoenergetic X-ray photon line stemming from the decay $N \to \nu \gamma$, where $N$ is the keV neutrino and $\nu$ is some light active neutrino.
+The important point to take into account is that the active-sterile mixing angle $\theta^2$ is strongly bounded by the non-observation of a monoenergetic astrophysical X-ray photon line stemming from the decay $N \to \nu \gamma$, where $N$ is the keV neutrino and $\nu$ is some light active neutrino.
 This bound cannot be avoided as long as active-sterile mixing is present (one could switch it off by artificially stabilizing the keV neutrino~\cite{Allison:2012qn}, but at the moment there is no convincing model known which predicts such a stabilization while at the same time giving a mechanism to generate the keV scale).\footnote{Note that stable keV neutrinos have been discussed in the context of the scotogenic model~\cite{Sierra:2008wj,Gelmini:2009xd,Ma:2012if}.
-However, this framework did not yield a mechanism to suppress the sterile neutrino mass scale.} The explicit observational bound, as valid before 2011, was summarized by Canetti, Drewes, Frossard, and Shaposhnikov (CDFS) in Refs.~\cite{Canetti:2012vf,Canetti:2012kh}.
+However, this framework did not yield a mechanism to suppress the sterile neutrino mass scale.} The explicit observational bound, as valid before 2011, was summarized by Canetti, Drewes, Frossard, and Shaposhnikov (CDFS) in Refs.~\cite{Canetti:2012vf,Canetti:2012kh} .
 This bound is based on the observations reported in Refs.~\cite{Watson:2006qb,Abazajian:2001vt,Abazajian:2006jc,Boyarsky:2005us,Dolgov:2000ew,Boyarsky:2006fg,RiemerSorensen:2006fh,Abazajian:2006yn,Boyarsky:2006ag,Boyarsky:2007ay,Boyarsky:2007ge,Loewenstein:2008yi}.
-A simplified form of the X-ray bound has been given by Boyarski, Ruchayskiy, and Shaposhnikov in Ref.~\cite{Boyarsky:2009ix}: